Activities for children and young people

 Location: Camden libraries

-Find out more about lego at Camden libraries
+Find out more about Lego at Camden libraries

-Films for the family
+Films for the family at The Garden Cinema

 Join The Garden Cinema for family films for all ages.
 Screenings are ‘pay what you can’ so you can pay as much or as little as you can afford.
 On Sundays, films followed by free activities for children.